ShivankYadav/BananaPicker-Navigation/README.md

 ## Environment Details
 !["GIF"](https://github.com/ShivankYadav/BananaPicker-Navigation/blob/master/images/banana.gif)

-The environment is based on [Unity ML-agents.](https://github.com/Unity-Technologies/ml-agents)
+The project environment is similar to, but not identical to the **Banana Collector** environment on the [Unity ML-agents github page.](https://github.com/Unity-Technologies/ml-agents)

 A **reward** of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
 Thus, the goal of your agent is to collect as many yellow bananas as possible while avoiding blue bananas.